 - (However, they only “compete” at their highest level.
 For example, while a student whose goal level for that year is level 4, will start by reviewing level 3, their time for that level won’t count in that level’s “competition” – it only counts in the level they are working to achieve.)

 - Students must play and name the notes in one minute or less to move to the next level.

-- Students must complete 2 successful timings under one minute (preferably at 2 different lessons) before moving on to the next level.
+- Students must complete 2 successful timings in under one minute (preferably at 2 different lessons) before moving on to the next level.
 The fastest time will be counted for that level.